peermusic/in-memory-storage/README.md

 # Storage in memory

 A tiny module to only read/write localStorage whenever neccessary, and else keeping data in memory.
-It also handles converting data into JSON.
+It also handles converting data so you can pass objects/arrays into it.

 ## Install